orchetect/MIDIKit/README.md

 If you enjoy using MIDIKit and want to contribute to open-source financially, GitHub sponsorship is much appreciated.
 Feedback and code contributions are also welcome.

-## Community
+## Community & Support

+Please do not email maintainers for technical support.
+Several options are available for questions and feature ideas:

-Questions can be posted to [Discussions](https://github.com/orchetect/MIDIKit/discussions).
-If an issue is a verifiable bug with reproducible steps it may be posted in Issues.
+- Questions and feature ideas can be posted to [Discussions](https://github.com/orchetect/MIDIKit/discussions).
+- If an issue is a verifiable bug with reproducible steps it may be posted in [Issues](https://github.com/orchetect/MIDIKit/issues).

-The AudioKit discord `#midikit` channel is also a place to find help if Discussions and documentation don't contain an answer.
+- The [AudioKit](https://github.com/AudioKit/AudioKit) discord `#midikit` channel is also a place to find help if Discussions and documentation don't contain an answer.
+(Invitation is necessary)

 ## Contributions